Diffeological, Fr\"{o}licher, and Differential Spaces: Intersecting submanifolds

-be the bijection that sends $\pi(x)$ to $(x,0)$ if $x \in \RR_1$ and $\pi(y)$ to $(0,y)$ if $y \in \RR_2$.
-Then \begin{enumerate} \item Pullback by $\varphi$ gives a bijection from the subset differential structure $\CIN(E)$ to the differential structure $\Phi\calD_W$ on $W$ that is determined by the quotient diffeology $\calD_W$.
-This differential structure consists of those real-valued functions whose restriction to each of the two copies of $\R$ in $W$ is smooth. \item The differential space $(E,\CIN(E))$ is reflexive. \item The diffeological space $(W,\calD_W)$ is not reflexive. \eoe \end{enumerate} \end{example}
+be the bijection whose pullback to $\RR_1$ is $x \mapsto (x,0)$ and whose pullback to $\RR_2$ is $y \mapsto (0,y)$.
+Then \begin{enumerate} \item The map $\varphi$ is a functional diffeomorphism from the differential space $(X,\Phi\calD_X)$ to the differential subspace $(E,\CIN(E))$ of $\R^2$.
+Moreover, the differential structure $\Phi\calD_X$ consists of those real-valued functions on $X$ whose pullbacks to $\R_1$ and to $\R_2$ are smooth. \item The differential space $(E,\CIN(E))$ is reflexive. \item The diffeological space $(X,\calD_X)$ is not reflexive. \eoe \end{enumerate} \end{example}

 \begin{proof} We prove Item (1) in \S\ref{subsec:lines in plane}.
-By Item (1), $\CIN(E)$ is a differential structure that is determined by some diffeology; Proposition~\ref{p:reflexive} (``reflexive stability'') then gives Item (2).
-For Item (3) we need to show that $\Pi\Phi\calD_W \supsetneq \calD_W$.
-Consider the parametrisation $p \colon \RR \to W$ whose composition with $\varphi$ is
+By Item (1), $\CIN(E)$ is a differential structure that is induced by some diffeology; Proposition~\ref{p:reflexive} (``reflexive stability'') then gives Item (2).
+For Item (3) we need to show that $\Pi\Phi\calD_X \supsetneq \calD_X$.
+Consider the parametrisation $p \colon \RR \to X$ whose composition with $\varphi$ is

-Because this composition is a smooth map with image in $E$, it is a plot of $E$; by Remark \ref{r:subsets} it is in $\Pi\CIN(E)$; by item (1) the parametrisation $p$ is in $\Pi\Phi\calD_W$.
-On the other hand, the parametrisation $p$ does not lift to a smooth (nor even continuous) map to $\RR_1 \bigsqcup \RR_2$ on any neighbourhood of $t=0$, so $p$ is not in the quotient diffeology $\calD_W$ on $W$.
+Because this composition is a smooth map with image in $E$, it is a plot of $E$; by Proposition~\ref{p:subsets} it is in $\Pi\CIN(E)$; Item~(1) implies that $p$ is in $\Pi\Phi\calD_X$.
+On the other hand, $p$ does not lift to a smooth (nor even continuous) map to $\RR_1 \amalg \RR_2$ on any neighbourhood of $t=0$, so $p$ is not in the quotient diffeology $\calD_X$ on $X$.
 This proves~(3). \end{proof}